SKA-LAB/awesome-asr-service/README.md

    ```
 4. Create an empty .env file to set up Notion integration, if desired.
    - *Optional* Set up integration with [Notion](https://www.notion.com/) by defining variables in a .env file.
 Details at the end of the ReadMe.
 5. Build and run with Docker.
-Mount the directory with mp3 recordings of meeting audio and empty directory for meeting notes to the container.
     ```bash
     docker build -t asr-service .
+    docker run -p 8585:8000 -p 8586:8501 -p 8587:8502 -v --name asr-service-local --rm asr-service
+    ```
+    - *Optional* If you want to use the batch-processing functionality for mp3 files and save extracted meeting notes locally on your host machine use this docker run command instead
+    ```bash
-    docker run -p 8585:8000 -p 8586:8501 -p 8587:8502 -v /path/to/meeting-notes:/meeting-notes -v /path/to/meeting/meeting-recordings:/meeting-recordings --name asr-service-local --rm asr-service
+   docker run -p 8585:8000 -p 8586:8501 -p 8587:8502 -v /path/to/your/meeting-notes:/meeting-notes -v /path/to/your/meeting-recordings:/meeting-recordings --name asr-service-local --rm asr-service
     ```
 6. Visit http://localhost:8586 and http://localhost:8587 to see meeting audio processor and explorer UI